joabakk/signalk-tides-api/README.md

 This is a copy of sbender9's derived-data, because well, APIs are not derived from other values.

-Currently serving worldtide.info API, it can potentially serve other APIs and web sources for tidal data.
+Currently serving worldtide.info API and NOAA free data, it can potentially serve other APIs and web sources for tidal data.
 Please feel free to contribute